benknight135/openvdb_code_examples/README.md

 - [ ] Ubuntu 16.04 (Coming soon)

 ## Setup
 To download openvdb and dependencies run the 'setup.bat' batch file provided in this repository.
+This will build OpenVDB from source so may take a few minutes.

 ## Build
-To build the code run the 'build.bat' batch file provided
+To build the code run the 'build.bat' batch file provided.

+## Run
+To run the code examples use 'run.bat'.
+This will run each code example, one after another.

 ## Code Progress
 - [x] “Hello, World” for OpenVDB [docs](https://www.openvdb.org/documentation/doxygen/codeExamples.html#sHelloWorld) [code](src/vdb_helloworld.cpp)